How to Detangle Hair With Minimal Damage

 To maintain the wellness of your hair, avoid washing your hair daily especially if you live in an area with hard water and don't have a showerhead filter.
 Too much water, and you'll dry your locks out and create tangled hair.
 "People with fine hair will want to wash more often (to avoid greasy roots), but this will make the tangles worse."
 If you're longing to cleanse your hair, but trying to cut down on damage, use dry shampoo to freshen things up with a quick spritz before your next shower.

 When it comes to conditioner, Crank reminds us it's all about the hair and not the scalp.
 "Distribute conditioner evenly through the hair.
 Work the formula through with fingers and, if necessary, use a wide tooth comb before rinsing," she said.
 For a glossy, tangle-free shine, try the sumptuous GRO Revitalizing Shampoo and Conditioner.
-The clinically proven plant-based actives will help strengthen your locks and help encourage visibly longer hair.
+Made with a vegan alternative to keratin, this duo leaves hair looking and feeling shiny and healthy.

 Step 4: Style Your Hair Without Tangles